ZairGitHub/Bomberman-LBP2/README.md

 ### Gameplay (Multiplayer)
 <image src = images/07-gameplay-multi.png>

 Players have two minutes to complete their objective: to blow up the other players and survive to win as the last player standing.
 Players will drop bombs in an effort to remove the soft blocks that obstruct their paths between one another.
-In doing so, they will discover power-ups which they can pick up to strengthen their ability to survive.
+In doing so, they will discover power-ups which they can pick up to strengthen their capabilities and their odds at survival.
 If two or more players are alive after the allotted two minutes have passed, the game is declared to be a draw and the alive players share the victory together.

 ### Photo Session (Optional)
 <image src = images/08-photo-multi.png>

-After the game ends by means of a win, loss, draw, or time out, all of the players are transported to this screen where they have a few seconds to change their avatar's built-in expression and pose for a quick photo session.
+After the game ends by means of a win, loss, draw, or time out, all of the players are transported to this screen where they have a few seconds to modify their avatar's built-in expression and pose for a quick photo session.
 This section is completely irrelevant to the game and is catered to that of the LBP2 community itself.
 LBP2 allows for players to upload in-game photos to their profiles as a means of sharing their experiences.
 Uploaded photos do not provide information for where the picture was taken when viewed in-game, so the level title has been provided for a reference to help share the level.
 This section is optional and can be freely skipped by the winner(s) of the game without penalty.

 ### Ending